TheRealBarenziah/commandlinefu/README.md

 # CLI

-Nodejs make it easy to wrap this module into a custom CLI that fits your need.
+Nodejs make it easy to wrap functions into a custom CLI suiting your needs.
 In terminal :

 ```bash
 mkdir myCli